Antique Victorian Cameo Brooch 9ct Gold With Box

 Shipping calculated at checkout.

-Roman style Cameo’s became popular in Britain in the 19th century during the 'Grand Tour' days when tourists developed a fascination with destinations such as Rome.
+Roman-style Cameo’s became popular in Britain in the 19th century during the 'Grand Tour' days when tourists developed a fascination with destinations such as Rome.
 They often depicted Goddesses and characters from mythology and became a favourite of Queen Victoria also.

-It’s a clever design and the cameo can be rotated to reveal a locket on the reverse complete with an original photograph of a finely dressed gentleman preserved behind a glass window.
-It’s held in a fabulous, 9ct gold frame depicting intertwined vines and fitted with a pin and locking clasp on the back.
+It’s a clever design and the cameo can be rotated to reveal a locket on the reverse complete with a portrait of a finely dressed gentleman preserved behind a glass window.
+It’s held in a fabulous, 9ct gold frame with a pin and new locking clasp added to the back.

-Weighs: 25.9 grams
+WEIGHS: 25.9 grams

-Measures: 46mm across x 52mm down x 11mm depth
+MEASURES: 46mm across x 52mm down x 11mm depth

-Cameo measures: 31mm across x 38mm down
+CAMEO MEASURES: 31mm across x 38mm down

 ITEM NUMBER: 7094